 How to Install Wainscoting: Simplest DIY Option

 The brown wainscoting you see here is one of my own installations and looks much better than it deserves to, considering how easy it was to install.
 The main vertical boards are nothing but 1×6 tongue and groove pine.
 Actual thickness is 3/4″, with a semi-circular bullnose profile routed along the side near where the tongue is.
 The bottom of the installation has a plain 1/2″ x 5″ piece of pine that forms the main part of the baseboard, with a strip of quarter-round along the floor.
-There’s also a length of 1/2″ thick bullnose on the top of the baseboard to cap it off.
+There’s also a length of 1/2″ thick bullnose on the top of the baseboard to cap it off as a chair rail.
+You won’t find a cheaper option than this for getting into the wainscoting game.

 At the top of the installation there’s a 1″-wide length of cove moulding with a 3/4″-thick bullnose above.
 The forms the chair rail.
 Nails driven into the bottom plate of the underlying wall frame fasten the tongue and groove boards at the bottom.
 The top end of the tongue and groove is also secured with nails driven into blocking installed between the studs.
 The nails are high enough that they get covered by the cove moulding.